SmsMobileApi/smsmobileapi-php/README.md

 - Download SMS Mobile API for iOS: https://apps.apple.com/us/app/sms-mobile-api/id6667092442

 Once the app is installed and configured, you can obtain your API key from within the app to use with this PHP SDK.

-- How to use the SDK and examples: https://smsmobileapi.com/php

 ## Installation